Before you start

 No need to do all of it — but the more corners you poke, the better.
 Each area links to the matching part of the Using Badger guide if you want the full how-to.

 - Sign in & your profile.
-Sign in with Apple, Google or email, set a display name and avatar, and switch the theme between light, dark and system.
+Sign in with Apple, Google, or an email magic link — there are no passwords, so tell us if anything ever asks you for one.
+Set a display name and avatar, and switch the theme between light, dark and system.
+You’ll also be asked to choose a plan — subscriptions aren’t live yet, so pick Try before you buy; tell us if Subscribe ever does anything other than say “not yet”.
 Getting started →

 - Formatting.
 Try the shortcuts —